Cancer Genetics Program

 The Cancer Genetics Program, a joint service between the Division of Hematology/Oncology & the Division of Clinical Genetics, includes genetic counselors, medical oncologists and medical geneticists who provide individualized cancer risk assessment and management recommendations to individuals and families at increased risk for cancer due to their personal and/or family history of cancer.

 The goal of the program is to prevent cancer or, should cancer occur, to detect it as early as possible by identifying individuals at increased risk.
-Under the direction of Lee Shulman, MD (Geneticist, Division of Clinical Genetics) and Virginia Kaklamani, MD, DSc (Medical Oncologist, Division of Hematology/ Oncology), the Cancer Genetics Program:
+Under the direction of Lee Shulman, MD (Geneticist, Division of Clinical Genetics)

 - Conducts a comprehensive cancer- specific genetic evaluation, including a review of family history and risk assessment.

 - Outlines cancer risk-reduction options and offer referrals to high risk clinics.